Letters from Harold Edward 'Pompey' Elliott to his family, May 1917 - December 1917 - Part 16

 & comfy to be in bed & read these

-[[short?]] days.
+short days.

-Well darling forever sweet
+Well darling loving sweet

-old lady I must sleep now
+old lady I must stop now

-Well millions of love to Kim
+With millions of love to Kisses

 from your very own Dida Don